Defining pet food, animal feed, and nutritional supplements

 Nutritional supplements are mixtures that are either added to animal feed or fed directly to animals.
 These provide extra nutrients such as vitamins and minerals.

 ONCs may contain feed additives.
-These are non-nutrient ingredients added to animal feed to improve its preservation, digestion, colour, palatability, texture, or nutritive value.
-If a feed additive has directions to be fed directly to animals for a nutritional benefit, then it becomes an ONC.
+These are non-nutrient ingredients, like preservatives and flavourings.
+These are added to feed to improve its quality, taste, or nutritive value.
+If a feed additive has directions to be fed directly to animals for a nutritional benefit, it becomes an ONC.

 Find out whether your product is an ONC